-This policy applies to Isla & Co employees involved in providing credit to customers.
+This policy applies to Isla & Co employees who provide credit to customers.

 Aged Receivables Summary Reports on customer credit must be run every month.

 When a credit limit is breached, all relevant staff will be notified.
 This includes sales, distribution, and accounts receivable staff.